Introduction

 }

-If you enable the nightly feature you can directly call the context: let locale = i18n();.
+If you enable the nightly feature, you can directly call the context: let locale = i18n();.

-A non-reactive counterpart to get_locale exist: get_locale_untracked.
+A non-reactive counterpart to get_locale exists: get_locale_untracked.

-Change the locale
+Change the Locale

-With the context you can change the current locale with the set_locale method, for example this component will switch between en and fr with a button:
+With the context, you can change the current locale with the set_locale method.
+For example, this component will switch between en and fr with a button:

 use crate::i18n::*;